dmitrycello/yaglpp/docs/USAGE.md

 ![10-project-properties-2](10-project-properties-2a.png)

-#### Set one library propriety for all x64 platform configurations
+#### d.
+Set one library propriety for all x64 platform configurations
 - VC++ Directories &rarr; Library Directories:```$(SolutionDir)Common\lib\;```

 Then keep **`Configuration`** as **`All Configurations`** and set **`Platform`** to **`Win32`**:

 ![10-project-properties-2](10-project-properties-2a.png)

-#### Set one library propriety for all Win32 platform configurations
+#### e.
+Set one library propriety for all Win32 platform configurations
 - VC++ Directories &rarr; Library Directories:```$(SolutionDir)Common\lib\Win32\;```

 Among the properties, the Release platform configuration requires to set the [entry point](https://learn.microsoft.com/en-us/cpp/build/reference/entry-entry-point-symbol), where as the Debug platform configuration is using _NODEFAULTLIB_ linker option, to remove the [Linker Tools Warning LNK4098](https://learn.microsoft.com/en-us/cpp/error-messages/tool-errors/linker-tools-warning-lnk4098?view=msvc-170), appearing since only the _Release_ version of external libraries is being used.